annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 ### Namespace

-The default namespace of a piece of code is project name + file path of the file + the file name it was written in <br>
+The default namespace of a piece of code is project name + file path of the file + the file name it was written in\
 for example
 the file path is `/src/main.astral` and project name is test_project
 ```cs